harvard-dce/zoom-recording-ingester/README.md

 ##### node/cdk stuff

-* node.js 10.3 or higher
-* the `aws-cdk` node.js toolkit installed
-    * this is usually just `npm install -g aws-cdk`
-    * it's best if the version matches the version of the `aws-cdk.core` package in `requirements/base.txt`
-    * see [https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) for more info
+* nodejs v16+ along with npm

+Note, as of v4 you no longer need the aws-cdk toolkit installed as a pre-requisite.
+We will install that as part of the setup detailed below.

 ##### other stuff